 These sugar cookies are my recovery from chocolate chip making during the Pandemic

-As a people pleaser, I have have been making the same chocolate chip cookies week after week for months during the pandemic.
-I know how to make hundreds cookies, but my beloved wanted just one.
-I felt crazed because I like my cookies with a crunch, and he likes his soft and melty.
+As a people pleaser, I have have been making the same chocolate chip cookies week after week for almost two years during the pandemic.
+I know how to make hundreds of different cookies, but my beloved wanted just the chocolate chips.
+Even worse, I felt crazed because I like my cookies with a crunch, and he likes his soft and melty.
 I made them his way until I cracked, and you know how that is.
 Resentments soared, and I just had to make my own cookies.
 These are my recovery sugar cookies that broke the habit and pleased us both.

 Recovery Sugar Cookies